makerdao/community/governance/votes/templates/Executive vote - September 13, 2024.md

 - `prevMomChainlogKey`: FLAPPER_MOM
 - `momChainlogKey`: SPLITTER_MOM

+The state variable `flapper` in the `vow` will be changed by the `splitter` address by calling `file` through the SkyInit.init function.

 ##### Flapper Initialization

 The Flapper will be initialized by calling the [FlapperInit.initFlapperUniV2](https://github.com/makerdao/dss-flappers/blob/bddeb5ac09a5ea6c5b4bc77cec1bd5b05014f1fd/deploy/FlapperInit.sol#L106) function with the following parameters: